lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 Contains an array of `bytes32` ERC725Y keys.

 This key can be used in combination with the `SETDATA` [permission](#permission-values-in-addresspermissionspermissionsaddress).
-It enables to restrict which keys an `address` can set or edit on the controlled ERC725Account, by providing a list of ([abi encoded](https://docs.soliditylang.org/en/v0.8.11/units-and-global-variables.html#abi-encoding-and-decoding-functions)) ERC725Y keys.
+It enables to restrict which keys an `address` can set or edit on the controlled ERC725Account, by providing an [abi encoded](https://docs.soliditylang.org/en/v0.8.11/units-and-global-variables.html#abi-encoding-and-decoding-functions)) array of ERC725Y keys.

 ```json
 {